nicolaferraro/camel-k-example-knative/readme.didact.md

 - **simple-predictor**: it is triggered by variations in the **BTC/USDT** value and produces "suggested actions", as events for downstream services, telling if it's time to **buy** or **sell** at a specific value.
 - **better-predictor**: it's an alternative prediction algorithm (**prediction algorithms are pluggable** in the architecture) that is wiser and generates less buy/sell events respect to the `simple-predictor`.
 - **silly-investor**: this service believes blindly to the `simple-predictor` and buys/sells Bitcoins whenever the predictor suggests it.
-- **cautious-investor-service**: this is a service built by another team that needs suggestions from the `better-predictor` but it needs to receive them via a pre-existing public REST API that it shared also with external entities.
+- **telegram-sink**: this Camel K integration listens to buy/sell events from the `better-predictor` and transforms them into Telegram messages targeting a predefined chat room.
-- **cautious-investor-adapter-sink**: this Camel K integration listens to buy/sell events from the `better-predictor` and transforms them into REST calls to the `cautious-investor-service` using its public API.
+- **Telegram**: this represents an external service built by another team that needs suggestions from the `better-predictor` but it needs to receive them via some custom API (the Telegram Bot APIs).

 All Camel K integrations described above (except the `market-source` which needs to poll the market for new data), are **"serverless"**, meaning that they scale down to zero when they don't receive new events or requests.